We are starting Day 1 of this free home organization series by organizing the entryway.

-Today’s Mission: The Front Entry
+Today’s Mission: Organizing the Front Entry

 Removing clutter is the first step in cleaning any spot in your home, including the entryway.
-So grab the trash bag and get tossing.
+So, grab the trash bag and get tossing.

-• Signed delivery receipts.
+- Signed delivery receipts

-• Door hanger cards or sales brochures.
+- Door hanger cards and sales brochures

 While you’re at it, get rid of your Welcome Mat if it’s ratty.
 That’s one of the first things people see when they come to your home, so it’s a good idea to replace yours every time it starts to look worn.

-Organize your entryway to make entering and leaving your home less chaotic.
+Organize the entryway to make entering and leaving your home less chaotic.
 At a minimum, you need a place to set things — packages, incoming mail, pizza boxes while you pay the delivery person.